pulibrary/pul_library_drupal/sites/all/modules/apachesolr/README.txt

 This module depends on the search framework in core.
 When used in combination with core search module, Apache Solr is not the default search.
-Access it via a new tab on the default search page, called "Search".
+Access it via a new tab on the default search page, called "Site".
 You may configure it to be default at ?q=admin/config/search/settings

 Updating from 6.x
 -----------------

-Make sure that you have first updated to the latest 6.x version on the relevant branch and that you have run all schema updates.
+IMPORTANT: there is no upgrade path from 6.x-1.x or 6.x-2.x.
+If you previously installed those modules you must disable and uninstall them prior to installing 7.x-1.x.

 You will have to install the new schema.xml and solrconfig.xml files, and restart the Solr server (or core) and delete your index and reindex all content.

 Installation
 ------------